 4. Incline Dumbbell Fly

 The incline dumbbell fly is a variation of the dumbbell fly performed with an incline bench.
-This is one of the best upper chest exercises that you can do during your upper pecs workout.
+This is one of the best chest exercises that you can do during your upper pecs workout.

 Do not just perform a basic flat bench fly, but also add an incline variation because the incline bench position allows for the isolation of the harder-to-develop upper pectorals.